Qarnot Computing raises $6.5 million to heat buildings with wasted energy from cloud computing

 The digital boiler is now being used by Casino, one of France’s largest grocery store chains, to heat one of its warehouses.

-The company said it will use the latest funding to continued research, product development, and sales expansion.
+Qarnot president Paul Benoit said the latest funding will be used for continued research, product development, and sales expansion.